PadawanLearner/Unterricht/README.md

 # The Daily

-LAMP stack
+LAMP stack.

-Mobile friendly Bootstrap
+Mobile friendly Bootstrap.

 A categorical number of questions are generated daily, entitled "The Daily".